Exercise and Nutrition Sciences

 DEPARTMENT HIGHLIGHTS

-- Dr. Amanda Visek, Dr. Loretta DiPietro, and others contributed to a seminal study that introduced the “Fun Integration Theory”, identifying 81 determinants of “fun” across 11 dimensions that influence youth sport participation.
-The study developed tools (called “FUN MAPS”) intended to help coaches, parents, leagues etc., reduce dropout from youth sports and promote continued engagement.
+Dr. Amanda Visek, Dr. Loretta DiPietro, and others contributed to a seminal study that introduced the “Fun Integration Theory”, identifying 81 determinants of “fun” across 11 dimensions that influence youth sport participation.
+The study developed tools to help coaches, parents, leagues, and others reduce youth sports dropout and promote continued engagement.